rwhogg/what-the-hex/README.md

 * Every 10 seconds, random hexagons are regenerated
     * Hexagons are internally black by default but turn blue when they are selected for replacement
 * The number of hexagons refreshed per cycle increases by 1 every 20 seconds
+* You win if you make 20 matches

 ## Requirements